ebaauw/homebridge-nb/README.md

   - Use _Identify_ on the Smart Lock and Opener accessories to force the Bridge to contact the device and refresh the cached device state.

-### Work in Progress
-Note that this plugin is still under development.

 ### Prerequisites
 Homebridge NB communicates with the Nuki Bridge using the local [Nuki Bridge HTTP API](https://developer.nuki.io/page/nuki-bridge-http-api-1-12/4).